rocketlaunchr/mysql-go/README.md

 ## Cancel Query

 Cancel the context.
-This will call `KILL` to MYSQL automatically.
+This will send `KILL` signal to MySQL automatically.

 It is highly recommended you set a KillerPool when you instantiate the `DB` object.